marianasvega/WRO_FE-CETYS/README.md

 ```
 <br>

--If the middle distance detected something less than 90 but there wasn´t a turn near, the vehicle must continue straight forward, or in the case that it´s too close to any wall, it must correct.
+- If the middle distance detected something less than 90 but there wasn´t a turn near, the vehicle must continue straight forward, or in the case that it´s too close to any wall, it must correct.

 ```ruby
  else if(distances[1] < 35 || distances[0] < 35){              // VEHICLE IS TOO CLOSE TO A WALL //